kaweau10/face_detection/README.md

 ## How to Use

-When running this program, be sure to add the correct .
+When running this program, be sure to add the correct .xml file name as a command line argument.